-The following policies may impact your decision or ability to apply for fellowships.
+The following policies may impact your decision or ability to apply for research programs, research funding, or fellowships.

-The Office of Undergraduate Research and Fellowships (URAF) administers fellowship competitions for students and recent alumni of Harvard College.
+The Office of Undergraduate Research and Fellowships (URAF) administers research programs, research and fellowship funding, and external fellowship competitions for students and recent alumni of Harvard College.
 Graduate students should consult the GSAS Fellowships Office for funding information.

 Ethical Conduct in the Application Process